cceckman/startup-showdown/writeup/2-link-and-load.md

 Linux starts `ld.linux.so` instead of our binary. `ld-linux.so` reads the target ELF, resolves any shared-library dependencies, and then starts the program we built.

 TODO: Didn't Drepper have a good guide to this?
+Yes: https://www.akkadia.org/drepper/dsohowto.pdf

 TODO: What's the difference between these two sections, `.rela.dyn` and `.rela.plt`? "imports" and "exports"?
 SysV document talks about Procedure Linkage Table: "Redirects position-independent function calls to absolute locations"...
 Global Offset Table.
 PLT is shared, uses GOT offsets -> executable text is still "shared"